UW-Madison-Library/chtc-recipes/wosexp-pythoncompile/README.md

 [bucky@matlab-build-1 dir_6572]$ pip install wos_explorer-0.2.1.tar.gz
 ```

-d) Finish up by creating a tar package and exiting the interactive session, which will copy the tar.gz file back.
+d) Finish up by creating a tar package and exiting the interactive session

 ```
 [bucky@matlab-build-1 dir_6572]$ tar -czvf python-3.6.7-with-wosexpl-0.2.1.tar.gz python/
 [bucky@matlab-build-1 dir_6572]$ exit
 ```

-After exiting the job on the build server the interactive session will complete and the generated tarball will be copied back to your submit server account.
+After exiting the job on the execution server, the interactive session will complete and the generated tarball will be copied back to your submit server account.

 ### 5) Copy the Python distribution back to your local hard drive